rodrigo-almeida/machine-learning-javascript/README.md

 Then you're good to go. =)

 ## Further considerations
-This repo and its documentation is under contruction.
+This repo and its documentation is under construction.